-- N_f = 2 + 1 + 1 configurations are under examination (together with quenched lattice configurations) in order to study the non-positive gluon spectral function in both cases (with J. Pawlowski and A. Ro-thkopf). - $N_f = 2 + 1 + 1$ configurations are under examination to what extent the complex-valued $\bar{Q}Q$ potential can be extracted (with A. Rothkopf). - The high-temperature dependence of the topological susceptibility $\chi{top}(T)$ is under study. - Spacelike hadron propagators (screening lengths in various channels) are recommended to characterize the restoration of symmetries. - \bullet Hadron spectral functions: Euclidean \rightarrow Minkowski time correlators.
+- Color flux tubes, an object under study since the times of the quenched approximation, should be studied in order to study the influence of N_f (the number of dynamical quarks), in particular near to the deconfinement temperature. - N_f = 2 + 1 + 1 configurations are under examination (together with quenched lattice configurations) in order to study the non-positive gluon spectral function in both cases (with J. Pawlowski and A. Rothkopf). - $N_f = 2 + 1 + 1$ configurations are under examination to what extent the complex-valued $\bar{Q}Q$ potential can be extracted (with A. Rothkopf). - The high-temperature dependence of the topological susceptibility $\chi{top}(T)$ should be refined. - Spacelike meson propagators (screening lengths in various channels).